babohhauru/Machine-Learning/week4/report/Week4 Assignment Report.md

 </center>
 </div>

-​	As the graph shows, the mean value of the accuracy score has little difference between different maximum orders of polynomials selected when C is larger than 1.
+​	As the graph shows, the mean value of the accuracy score has little difference between different polynomials selected when C is larger than 1.
 And we can also tell that the minimum standard deviation is reached by the model with poly=5 and C=100.
 Therefore, this model should be selected as the final model for classification, and then we can plot the prediction results as:

 <div>
 <center>